nalej/docs/docs/devices/devices-1.md

 # Adding, managing and deleting devices

 What is a device for Nalej?
 The system understands the concept of **device** as an abstract entity that the user can manage as part of the applications installed in the cluster.

-!!! note "Re: CLI responses"
+!!! note
     The CLI responses are shown in this document with the text format, which can be obtain adding `--output="text"` to the user options.
 If you need the responses in JSON format, you can get them by adding `--output="json"` at the end of your requests, or as a user option.

 ## Adding a device group

 ### Web Interface

+As with the rest of the sections, we can find the Device view in the left-hand column.
+We'll analyze the parts of this view in the [Getting device-related information](#getting-device-related-information) section.

 We can add a new device group easily, clicking on the option **"Add group"** in the main view \(or in a group view\).